-Even since 1997, RNIB has provided recommendations for the accessibility of iTV [7].
-Carmichael et al [3] discovered similarities between the directions of iTV with that of the Web and further noted that the gained experience from the later has to be transferred to the domain of iTV in order to avoid similar mistakes, which have not been avoided so far.
-Piccolo et al [18] discussed that the convergence between the two media (i.e. Web and iTV) is able to lead to the appropriation of Web accessibility knowledge that has already been acquired with some adjustments and proposed recommendations to design accessible interfaces.
-For approaching iTV accessibility the authors have identified the following main components (see Figure 1):
+discovered similarities between the directions of iTV and that of the Web, and further noted that the gained experience from the later has to be transferred to the domain of iTV in order to avoid similar mistakes.
+Piccolo et al. [18] claim that the convergence between the two media (i.e., Web and iTV) is able to lead to the appropriation, with the necessary adjustments, of Web accessibility knowledge that has already been acquired, and of proposed recommendations for the design of accessible interfaces.

+Toward approaching iTV accessibility, the following main elements can be identified (see Fig. 1):

-- Hunan actors: The consumers (end users), the authors and the providers that either consumes/produces/ provides the service. - User/Controller Interface (or Direct UI): The interface that the user interacts directly. - Controller / Content Interface (or Indirect UI): The interface that often is being provided through the set-top box and displayed on the TV monitor; i.e. indirect user interaction. - Content: The actual digital content (e.g. movie) with accompanied metadata.
+- Hunan actors: The consumers (end users), the authors and the providers that either consumes/produces/ provides the service. - User/Controller Interface (or Direct UI): The interface with which the user interacts directly. - Controller/Content Interface (or Indirect UI): The interface that often is being provided through the settop box and displayed on the TV monitor; i.e., indirect user interaction. - Content: The actual digital content (e.g., movie) with its accompanying metadata.

-One way of reaching iTV for all, is the satisfaction of the design requirements of the identified components from an accessibility point of view.
+One way of reaching iTV for all is the satisfaction of the design requirements of the identified elements from an accessibility point of view.